alphagov/accessibility-guidance/source/documentation/index.md

 # Accessibility Guidance

-Public Secor Bodies (Websites and Mobile applications) Accessibility Regulations 2018
+This guidance was last updated on 12 June 2018

 ## Background

-This document sets out the standards of accessibility required by public sector websites and mobile and contains practical guidance on how to achieve this.
+This document sets out the standard of accessibility required for public sector websites and mobile apps and contains practical guidance on how to achieve this.

 ‘Accessibility’ refers to principles and techniques to follow when you design, build, maintain and update websites and mobile apps in order to remove barriers to use, especially for people with disabilities.

-The [EU Directive on the accessibility of public sector websites and mobile applications](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016L2102&from=EN) (known as ‘the Directive’ in this document) requires UK public sector body websites and mobile applications to be accessible, unless it would be disproportionate to do so.
+The Public Sector Bodies (Websites and Mobile applications) Accessibility Regulations 2018 (known as ‘the Regulations’ in this document) requires public sector bodies to take the necessary measures to make their websites and mobile applications more accessible by making them perceivable, operable, understandable and robust, unless it would be disproportionate to do so.

-The Directive builds on existing UK legislation and commitments:
+The Regulations builds on existing UK legislation and commitments:

 * The [Equality Act 2010](https://www.gov.uk/guidance/equality-act-2010-guidance) legally protects people from discrimination in the workplace and in wider society
 * The UK has approved the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) which requires measures to ensure access for persons with disabilities, on equal basis with others to information, communication technologies and the internet